Tinnitus neuromodulation research

 1. Notched sound / notched music therapy

-Notched sound therapy plays pleasant audio (usually music) with a “notch” removed around the person's tinnitus frequency.
-The idea is to reduce over-activity of neurons tuned to that frequency over time.
+Notched sound therapy plays pleasant audio (often music or noise) with a “notch” removed around the person's tinnitus frequency.
+The goal is to reduce over-activity of neurons tuned to that frequency over time (lateral inhibition).

 2. Acoustic coordinated reset (CR) neuromodulation

-Acoustic CR plays brief tones around the tinnitus frequency in a specific pattern, aiming to “desynchronize” over-synchronous brain activity linked to tinnitus.
+Acoustic CR plays brief tones around the tinnitus frequency in a specific timing pattern, aiming to “desynchronize” overly synchronous brain activity linked to tinnitus.

 What this means for CalmTinnitus

 Research shows that regular, comfortable use over time is more important than any single session.
-Results can vary, and no sound app is a guaranteed cure — but for many people, sound-based training is one helpful part of long-term tinnitus management.
+Results vary between individuals, and no sound app is a guaranteed cure — but for many people, sound-based training plus stress-reduction tools are a helpful part of long-term tinnitus management.